 Do they know that he wasn’t born in a stable with wise men bringing him gifts?

-In addition to the differences between the Islamic and Christian viewpoints, the true meaning of Christmas has been further diluted by the increasing focus on consumerism at this time.
+In addition to the differences between the story of Prophet Isa in Islam and in the Christian viewpoints, the true meaning of Christmas has been further diluted by the increasing focus on consumerism at this time.
 Although gift-giving is one of the oldest traditions this season, it was traditionally a minor aspect of the holiday.
 Christians themselves will tell you of their concern that the meaning of Christmas is being lost.

 In school, our children are being asked by friends and teachers,

 “What are you getting for Christmas?
 What do you want for Christmas?”

 This may confuse and embarrass Muslim children, and make them wish that they too celebrated Christmas.
 We should remind our children that Allah has given us not one but two wonderful Eids where we are encouraged to celebrate as best we can and exchange gifts.
 Christmas is not our celebration for many reasons.

 An interesting point that many of you may already know, along with the majority of Christians, is when was Prophet Isa born – that the actual birth of Prophet Isa (A.S.) was not on 25th December.
 This date was chosen by the church as it coincided with Pagan festivities of the time and various ancient practices.